mmistakes/made-mistakes-jekyll/README.md

 To regenerate files `rake build-dev` and `rake drafts` to build posts in `_drafts` folder.

-By default environment should be set to development but if not `JEKYLL_ENV=development bundle exec jekyll build` or `set JEKYLL_ENV=development` in `cmd.exe` on Windows.
+By default Jekyll's environment should be set to development but if not `JEKYLL_ENV=development bundle exec jekyll build` or `set JEKYLL_ENV=development` in `cmd.exe` on Windows.

 #### Home Page